milenoss/mod-3-code-challenge/README.md

 #### Endpoint to create a Comment

-Similarly to before, this POST request's body should include the image_id from the initial image response object, and not the **UUID**.
+Similarly to before, this POST request's body should include the image_id from the initial image response object from step 1, and not the **UUID**.

 ```
 POST 'https://randopic.herokuapp.com/comments'